-This motherboard implements the PCI-X (Peripheral Component Interconnect Extended) bus technology to support up to 100MHz data transfers, or about 800MB/s.
-This bus technology is primarily designed for servers to increase the performance of high bandwidth devices such as Gigabit Ethernet cards and Ultra3 SCSI interfaces.
-PCI-X is backward compatible with the earlier PCI bus technology making it possible to install PCI and PCI-X cards at the same time, but the bus speed will be that of the slowest card.
-The following figure shows the five PCI-X slots and one PCI slot on the motherboard.
+This motherboard implements the PCI (Peripheral Component Interconnect) bus technology to support up to 66MHz data transfers, or about 533MB/s.
+This bus technology is primarily designed for servers to increase the performance of high bandwidth devices such as Gigabit Ethernet cards and Ultra320 SCSI or RAID cards.
+The following figure shows the four 64-bit PCI slots and two 32-bit PCI slots on the motherboard.